 Founded in 1990, Full Radius Dance is one of only a handful of physically-integrated dance companies in the United States.

 Infinity Dance Theater

-The National Endowment for the Arts' Office for Accessibility is the advocacy-technical assistance arm of the Arts Endowment to make the arts accessible for people with disabilities, older adults, veterans, and people living in institutions.
+The National Endowment for the Arts’ Office for Accessibility is the advocacy-technical assistance arm of the Endowment, designed to make the arts accessible for people with disabilities, older adults, veterans, and people living in institutions.

 The Physically Handicapped Actors & Musical Artists League (PHAMALy)